mhemesath/connect-heroku-redis/Readme.md

 ## Features

   * Detects Heroku Redis to Go url on the environment and defaults it onto the RedisStore options.
+  * Defaults to local store if Heroku Redis to Go environment variable is not detected.

 ## Examples